-Line 31.
-Net Operating Loss (NOL) Deduction
+Line 17.
+Net Operating Loss (NOL) Deduction Arising in Tax Years Beginning On or After January 1, 2018

-The NOL deduction is the total of the net operating loss carryovers and carrybacks that can be deducted in the tax year.
+The NOL deduction is the net operating loss carryover and carrybacks that can be deducted in the tax year with regard to each separate trade or business.
 To be deductible, an NOL must have been incurred in an unrelated trade or business activity.
 See section 172(a).